ssj-gz/Competitive-Programming/my-own-problems/counters-on-a-tree/markdown/problem-statement.md

-Alice and Bob are playing a game with coins on a tree $T$ over $N$ vertices numbered $1...N$.
-The vertex numbered $i$ initially has $c_i$ coins on it.
-The game is played as follows:
+Bob and Alice are playing a game with Counters on a Tree T, which has N nodes numbered from 1 to N (1 <= N <= 100'000).
+For a node R (1 <= R <= N), define game(T, R) as the game with the following rules:

-- At the beginning of the game, one vertex is designated the *root* of $T$ - call this vertex $R$.
+1) A copy of T is taken, and for each node v of T, we ensure that there are precisely c(v) Counters on v.
-- The players then take turns to make a *valid move*, with Alice taking the first turn.
+2) Bob and Alice now take turns to make a move, with Alice making the first move.
-- If the current player cannot make a valid move, then the game ends and the other player is deemed the winner.
+3) A move consists of taking a counter (c, say) from some node other than R and moving it to an *allowed* node.
+Let v_c be the node that c is currently on; then the set of allowed nodes for this c is the set of v != v_c on the shortest path between nodes v_c and R.
-- A *valid move* for a player is to pick a vertex $v \ne R$ which has at least one coin in it, and move a single coin in $v$ to a vertex some non-zero number of steps along the path from $v$ to $R$.
+4) If a player cannot make a move on their turn (i.e. because all the Counters are on node R), then the game ends and the other player is declared the winner.

 For example, if the tree $T$ currently looks like this and, for this game, we have chosen $R=1$: